Quick Facts: Internal Program Transfer

 The Internal Program Transfer Application process is used by undergraduate students currently registered in one undergraduate degree program at the University of Guelph who wish to transfer to a different undergraduate degree program at the University of Guelph.

-For example, a student who is currently registered in the Bachelor of Science in Engineering degree program that decides s/he wants to pursue Wildlife Biology, a specialization (major) within the Bachelor of Science degree program, must submit a formal application for internal program transfer to the Bachelor of Science degree program.
+For example, a student who is currently registered in the Bachelor of Science in Engineering degree program but decides to pursue Wildlife Biology, a specialization (major) within the Bachelor of Science degree program, must submit a formal application for internal program transfer to the Bachelor of Science degree program.
 The Application for Internal Transfer form is available on-line through the Admission Services website and must be submitted according to published deadline dates.
 Deadline dates are available from Admission Services and in Section III--Schedule of Dates in the current Undergraduate Calendar.
-Students should note, however, that deadline dates associated with specific undergraduate degree programs may differ from one another (i.e. an application to B.L.A. may had a different deadline date than an application to B.A.).
+Students should note, however, that deadline dates associated with specific undergraduate degree programs may differ from one another (i.e. an application to B.L.A. may have a different deadline date than an application to B.A.).
 It should also be noted that some degree programs have a single point of entry and therefore only allow applications for admission to be considered one semester per academic year (normally the fall semester).

 NOTE: Students changing specializations within their current degree program (i.e. a Major in History to a Major in English in the Bachelor of Arts program) should refer to the list of Program Information Questions in the FAQs Students section of the Undergraduate Academic Information Centre (UAIC) website at www.uoguelph.ca/uaic.